bangarangler/theremake/remake-client/src/projects/allergenguardian.md

 projectTitle: Allergen Guardian
 slug: allergenguardian
 projectRole: Full Stack
-projectDescription: 'Shop | Scan | Safe'
+projectDescription: 'Shop | Scan | Safe ---  Tired of wandering the shoping aisles hoping the product you need will jump off the shelf.
+As if a sudden magical force could reach out and expose the solution and pull it into your reach away from the countless imposters lurking in the distance.
+We feel your pain and proudly present Allergen Guardian!'
 techUsed: ['next.js', 'node', 'typescript', 'mongodb', 'react', 'graphql', 'redis', 'fastify']
 ---